 Jackson Lake State Park

-Considered one of the best beaches in Colorado, Jackson Lake State Park has got it going on each summer on the state’s eastern plains.
-Located one hour and 15 minutes from downtown Denver and a half-hour from Fort Morgan, here the waves lap at the sandy shore outside of Orchard.
+Considered one of the best beaches in Colorado, Jackson Lake State Park has got it going on.
+Located one hour and 15 minutes from downtown Denver and a half-hour from Fort Morgan on the state's eastern plains, here the waves lap at the sandy shore outside of Orchard every summer.
 Known as an “Oasis on the Plains” and ranked as one of the “Top 15 Park Beaches” by Reserve America, this campsite should be reserved — right now.

 Set against a pale-blue sky, the azure water reflects bright sunlight, and you'll surely hear squeals of laughter from those on jet skis.
-Kiddos make sandcastles, and the faint smell of sunscreen rises to greet you — take a deep breath and enjoy all that is the Centennial State in summer.
+Kiddos make sandcastles, and the faint smell of sunscreen rises to greet you — take a deep breath and enjoy it all.
 But this isn’t just about laying on the beach.
 Pack your fishing rods, hitch up your boat and bring those binoculars to spot incredible waterfowl.
 Then spend time stargazing before rolling into your sleeping bag — Jackson Lake is Colorado's first state park to receive International Dark Sky Park status.

 What makes it special?